mavenkim2/mavenkim2.github.io/_posts/2025-10-28-interactive-moana.md

 this value can be determined.
 If prevCtrl is EDGE2, then we need to find the value of `bt`, which unfortunately is also `prev[1]`.
 This means to calculate the value of `prev[1]`, we need to find the most recent triangle with control types `RESTART`, `EDGE2`, or `EDGE1` with a succeeding `BACKTRACK`.

-For the `EDGE2` case, we need to find the most recent triangle that is either a `RESTART`, `EDGE1`, or `EDGE2` immediately followed by `BACKTRACK`.
+Following a similar process when ctrl `EDGE2`, we now need to find the most recent triangle that is either a `RESTART`, `EDGE1`, or `EDGE2` immediately followed by `BACKTRACK`.
 The pseudocode for these two cases are listed below.

 ```